 Lantau Island is not only where you will land, but also home to Hong Kong’s Disneyland, so this is usually a family favorite location.
-The Western District is a quieter neighborhood, perfect for those who need some peace and tranquility at night.
+The Western District is a slightly “quieter” neighborhood, perfect for those who need some peace and tranquility at night.
 Alternatively, you can stay in Kowloon, which is busy, but full of budget accommodation and backpacker lodges.

-Best hostel in Hong Kong – Hop Inn on Mody
+Best Hostel in Hong Kong – Hop Inn on Mody

-Best budget hotel in Hong Kong – Ovolo Southside
+Best Budget Hotel in Hong Kong – Ovolo Southside

 This may be budget accommodation, but it certainly won’t seem like it when you’re there.
 The hotel has 162 rooms, each as comfy and stylish as the next.
 The floor-to-ceiling windows show off the beauty of Hong Kong, while you rest comfortably in your soft, relaxing bed!
 Enjoy in-room comforts, as well as on-site extras such as a restaurant and fitness center.